 Default duration: If your activity always takes the same amount of time, you can enter a default duration here.
 Then you don't have to fill it in manually for plan cards with this activity.

 Maximum time per day: Sometimes a machine can run for 24 hours, or an employee has a daily schedule of 8 hours.
 You can set the maximum amount of time that an activity can be performed per day for each activity.
-If you then plan a card that takes longer than the default time, the card is automatically spread over several days.
-For example: You can perform the activity "sawing" for a maximum of 8 hours per day.
-If you then schedule a map with 24 hours of sawing, vPlan automatically schedules this map over three days.
+If the card is planned longer than the maximum activity, the card is automatically spread over several days.
+For example, you can perform the activity "sawing" for a maximum of 8 hours per day.
+If you then schedule this activity with 24 hours of sawing, vPlan automatically schedules this activity over three days.

 Type: Choose what type of resource will perform this activity.
 Is it a Machine, an employee or a room?

-Preferred resource: If an activity is always performed by the same resource, you can set that here. vPlan then automatically assigns a planning map to this resource when it is scheduled with this activity.
+Preferred resource: If an activity is always performed by the same resource, you can set that here. vPlan then automatically assigns a resource to the card when it is scheduled with this activity.

 When all fields are filled, simply click the Save button.

-It is possible to link specific activities in a resource.
-This indicates which activities can be executed specifically by the resource.
+It is possible to link specific activities to a resource.
+This indicates which activities can be executed by the resource.